-A more detailed discussion of the Project sites and the current and proposed uses is included in Exhibit C - Summary of Project Sites and Proposed Changes.
-Additionally, Chapter 37 of the City's Zoning code contains a detailed list of allowed uses per zone, including what is allowed and not allowed under Mixed Use that can be reviewed here.
+A more detailed discussion of the project sites and the current and proposed uses is included in Exhibit C.

+Additionally, Chapter 37 of the City's Zoning code contains a detailed list of allowed uses per zone, including what is allowed and not allowed in Mixed Use Zoning.
+The Chapter 37 can be reviewed at: